-Creation of forms and use of form objects are available in PowerForms.
+Creation of forms and use of form objects are available in NiceLabel PowerForms Suite or higher.

-Dynamic data sources form an essential part of working with the Designer.
+Dynamic data sources form an essential part of working with the Desktop Designer.
 They enable the use of label and form objects that dynamically change their content with each printed label, if necessary.